Jazz set records for 3s in 132-110 rout of Hornets

 Charlotte built its first double-digit lead early in the third when P.J.
 Washington’s steal and slam capped a 12-1 run that put the Hornets ahead 81-70.
 Charlotte forced six turnovers during the spurt and scored four baskets off those turnovers — highlighted by 3-pointers on three straight possessions from Ball, Hayward and Washington.

 Utah erased the deficit and went back ahead on back-to-back baskets from Clarkson and Niang before the third quarter ended.
-Their buckets sparked a 26-2 run extending into the fourth quarter.
+Their buckets sparked the team’s decisive 26-2 run.

-The Jazz opened the fourth by scoring baskets on five straight possessions.
+The Jazz opened the fourth with baskets on five straight possessions.
 Consecutive 3-pointers from Mike Conley and Niang punctuated the run and gave Utah a 111-92 lead.

+“We could not score,” Hornets coach James Borrego said.
+“And we could not set our defense.
+That’s the challenge with the young group is when you’re not scoring, can you come back and still have the same intensity?”

 TIP-INS

-Hornets: Hayward exited with an apparent wrist injury with 10 minutes left.
-He did not return. … Charlotte got charged a technical foul late in the third quarter for having six players on the court with an active ball.
+Hornets: Hayward exited with a wrist injury with 10 minutes left.
+He did not return and is day-to-day. … Charlotte got charged a technical foul late in the third quarter for having six players on the court with an active ball.

-Jazz: Niang’s 21 points were a season high. … Utah became the fastest team in NBA history to make 500 3-pointers in a season, reaching that milestone in just 31 games. … Rudy Gobert and coach Quin Snyder were both called for technical fouls.
+Jazz: Utah became the fastest team in NBA history to make 500 3-pointers in a season, reaching the milestone in just 31 games. … Rudy Gobert and Snyder were both called for technical fouls in the fourth quarter.

 UP NEXT